What is pilates?

-In the 1930’s, Joseph Pilates developed a series of exercises on the Mat and on various equipment which he invented to strengthen the center, lengthen the spine, increase body awareness, build muscle tone and gain flexibility.
+In the 1930’s, Joseph Pilates pioneered his namesake discipline on the Mat and on various equipment which he invented to strengthen the center, lengthen the spine, increase body awareness, build muscle tone and gain flexibility.
 The Pilates technique develops strong abdominal & postural muscles to support the skeletal system and act as the “powerhouse” of the body.

 Ellie Herman has further developed the system reflecting her eclectic background in yoga, gymnastics, dance and Chinese medicine.
 Pilates develops a strong center which helps alleviate back pain, prevents injury, & improves performance in all aspects of life.

 How is Ellie different?